 On the last Wednesday night of the month through September, The Wine Down opens up the patio and concert floor at Austin City Limits Live and features local talent curated by KGSR.
 Attendees can look forward to bites from a different restaurant every week, and merchandise giveaways from businesses in the 2nd Street District.

-- June 28, 2017 – Superfónicos with bites by Lonesome Dove & pop-up by Luxe Apothetique
+June 27, 2018 – Melat with bites by Mamu Fu’s and pop-up by Luxe Apothetique

-- September 27, 2017 – Austin Music Foundation Presents Magna Carda and Tomar & The FCs with bites by TRACE and pop-up by Rae Cosmetics
+September 26, 2018 – Austin Music Foundation present Blackillac with bites by La Condesa and pop-up by Prize

 Sound & Cinema

 Back for another year, Alamo Drafthouse and Do512 are offering their unique Austin take on the summertime concert.
-Taking advantage of the expansive lawn at The Long Center, Sound & Cinema features a live band paired with an iconic movie.
+Taking advantage of the expansive lawn at The Long Center, Sound & Cinema features a live band paired with an iconic movie on select Wednesdays during the summer.

 The live music starts around 8 p.m. with a stage set up in front of the huge inflatable movie screen provided by Alamo Drafthouse.
 The movie begins once the sun sets–usually around 9 p.m.